Removing a tile step by step

 How to remove a tile:

-• Remove grout – Use your specially designed grout removing tool to remove the grout aroundtiling- removed the tile(s) you are taking out.
+- Remove grout – Use your specially designed grout removing tool to remove the grout around the tile(s) you are taking out.
 The grout tool has a triangular shaped blade, which is the perfect shape for the job, so it’s worth investing in a proper one rather than trying to ad lib with something else.
 Don’t be too rough with this, and be aware of the wall or floor behind the tile in order to avoid damaging it.